corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/release-notes/_index.md

 - An API for pluggable uniqueness service (notary).
 This is interface-only.

-Some features available in Corda 4 have been deprecated.
+Some features available in Corda 4 have been replaced with new functionality.
 These are:

 - `MockNetwork`.
 You can now [use off-the-shelf testing frameworks](xxx).
 - Crash shell.
 This has been replaced with the [Node CLI](xxx).
 - Driver DSL.
 This has been replaced with the [Corda CLI](xxx).

+This preview is not intended for commercial deployment, so it does not contain the functionality to create live networks.

 See the [Corda 5 Developer Preview overview](xxx) for more details.